rinermdhn/Sentiment-Analysis-bale-by-btn/README.md

-# Sentiment-Analysis-bale-by-btn
+# Sentiment-Analysis-balé-by-btn

-🏦 This project performs sentiment analysis on user reviews of the *balé by BTN* application, scraped from *Google Play Store* ... model IndoBERT untuk mengidentifikasi sentimen dalam ulasan, menemukan kata-kata yang dominan
+🏦 This project performs sentiment analysis on user reviews of the *balé by BTN* application, scraped from *Google Play Store*.
+The model used is indobenchmark/indobert-base-p1, which was fine-tuned on the review dataset to generate relevant sentiment predictions and identify the most frequently occurring words in both positive and negative reviews.
-Dalam implementasinya, digunakan IndoBERT, yaitu adaptasi dari BERT yang telah dilatih secara khusus pada data berbahasa Indonesia.
-Model yang digunakan adalah indobenchmark/indobert-base-p1.
-Model ini kemudian disesuaikan (fine-tuned) menggunakan dataset ulasan untuk menghasilkan prediksi sentimen yang relevan.

 ## Features
 - `reviewId`: unique id for each review.